google-home/smart-home-local/README.md

   > Note: The local development server needs to listen on the same local network as
   > the Home device in order to be able to load the Local Home SDK application.

-- Go to the smart home project in the [Actions console](https://console.actions.google.com/)
+- Go to the smart home project in the [Developer Console](https://console.home.google.com/)
 - In _Develop > Actions > Configure local home SDK_
   - Set the *testing URL for Chrome* to the one displayed in the local development server logs.
   - Set the *testing URL for Node* to the one displayed in the local development server logs.